inthegreenwild/stackinterview/README.md

 <img src="http://i.imgur.com/60VBQDL.png" align="right" margin="10px
 ">

-A RESTful API for developer interview questions
+A RESTful API for web developer interview questions

 This is an API that is constantly updated with the latest interview questions being asked by companies for front-end, back-end, and fullstack development jobs.
 It doubles as a quiz game on its own, allowing you to immediately test your knowledge.